The Adventures of Robin Hood (TV series): Influence

 The series was an immediate hit on both sides of the Atlantic, drawing 32,000,000 viewers per week.
 Sapphire films were commissioned to make four other series by Lew Grade: The Adventures of Sir Lancelot (1956/57, broadcast by NBC on Monday nights at 8.00 pm), The Buccaneers (1956/57, broadcast by CBS on Saturday nights at 7.30 pm), Sword of Freedom (1957/58), and The Four Just Men (1958/59).
 The success of these inspired other historic drama series from ITC like The Adventures of William Tell, Sir Francis Drake, The Adventures of the Scarlet Pimpernel, The Count of Monte Cristo.
 ITC continued to make and sell TV series to the US until the late 1970s, including The Saint and The Muppet Show.

 Merchandise

 Products

 Many licensed products and knockoffs were sold, including books, jigsaw puzzles, iron-on patches, toy bows and arrows, a series of bubble gum cards, and more.
+The Marx Toy Company released a metal lithographed Adventures of Robin Hood castle playset with 60 mm plastic knights, Merrie Men and five character figures in the likenesses of Robin, Marion, Little John, Friar Tuck and the Sheriff.
 The "Robin Hood" shoe brand sporting Richard Greene's likeness on the interior heel lasted long after the series stopped production.
 Magazine Enterprises featured Richard Greene photos on three Robin Hood comic books.
 Robin and Marian made the cover of TV Guide in the Week of 12–18 May 1956.